 A major drawback of approaches based on formulations like (7) or (8) is that it is not clear how to test whether a polynomial has a minimum and, for (8), how to find a ball containing a global minimizer.
-We will however present in Section 2.1 a result of Marshall [19] concerning a class of polynomials for which such a ball can be determined before hand.
+We will, however, present in section 2.1 a result of Marshall [19] concerning a class of polynomials for which such a ball can be determined beforehand.

 1.2.
 Our approach.
-In this paper we propose the following strategy for going around these difficulties.
-Following Hanzon and Jibetean [9], we consider the perturbed polynomial $p{\lambda}$ from (2).
-As computing the exact limit $p^$ of the minima $p{\lambda}^$ is not a realistic option for large problems, we set up to the less ambitious goal of computing a good upper approximation $p{\lambda}^$ of $p^$ for some small value of $\lambda$ .
-As mentioned earlier, the polynomial and the set $V{\lambda}$ is finite $(|V{\lambda}| \leq (2m+1)^n)$ .
-Moreover, one can give an explicit radius:
+In this paper we propose the following strategy for getting around these difficulties.
+Following Hanzon and Jibetean [9], we consider the perturbed polynomial p{λ} from (2).
+As computing the exact limit p^ of the minima p{λ}^ is not a realistic option for large problems, we work toward the less ambitious goal of computing a good upper approximation p{λ}^ of p^ for some small value of λ .
+As mentioned earlier, the polynomial p{λ} enjoys several properties (that p may not have in general).
+Namely, p{λ} attains its minimum, which can thus be formulated as where and the set V{λ} is finite $(|V{\lambda}| \leq (2m+1)^n)$.
+Moreover, one can give an explicit radius